HSRugg/mnist/README.md

 ...[same process as in the first part]
 ```

-Now our job started, as we can see with `tport pulse`, and we can monitor the
-workflow with `tport watch`.
+Now our job started, we can see with `tport pulse`, and monitor the workflow with `tport watch`.

-The next twotp

-# 2.1 Simple mnist